srl-labs/learn-srlinux/docs/tutorials/l3evpn/overlay.md

     ```

 3. **Enable Address Family**
-    In the overlay, we only care about EVPN routes, hence we are enabling the EVPN address family for the overlay BGP group.
+    In the overlay, we only care about the EVPN routes, hence we are enabling the EVPN address family for the overlay BGP group and disabling the `ipv4-unicast` family that was enabled globally for the BGP process for the underlay routing.

     ```{.srl .no-select}
-    set / network-instance default protocols bgp group overlay afi-safi evpn admin-state enable
+    set / network-instance default protocols bgp group overlay afi-safi evpn admin-state enable set / network-instance default protocols bgp group overlay afi-safi ipv4-unicast admin-state disable
     ```

 4. **Configure the neighbor**